Phileosopher/toolbox_old/README.md

 I've marked ☁ for web apps and ⬛ for portable apps (many through [PortableApps.com](https://portableapps.com/)).
 I've marked ⬇️ if the program isn't portable or requires download.
 If it's a reference sheet or something to copy-paste, it's marked with _*_.

+If you like what you see, feel free to contribute with your own best stuff!
+Or, just fork it.